How many people in Germany are affected by diabetes?

 - Improves insulin sensitivity and reduces insulin resistance

-- Influences enzymes that regulate glucose utilization
+- Affects enzymes that regulate glucose utilization

-- Typical dosage: 240-900 mg (divided into several doses)
+- Typical dosage: 240-900 mg (distributed across several gifts)

-coenzyme Q10
+Coenzyme Q10

 - Diabetes = Q10-consuming disease

-- Majority of diabetics have Q10 deficiency
+- The majority of diabetics have a Q10 deficiency.

-- Increased glycosylation leads to the inactivation of many antioxidant enzymes (catalase, superoxide dismutase (SOD))
+- Increased glycosylation leads to the inactivation of many antioxidant enzymes (catalase, superoxide dismutase (SOD)).

 - Q10 improves metabolic parameters